Kenny Chapin

 Frontends

-Django, Flask, Jinja2, React, LAMP stack, R Shiny, REST APIs, Javascript (React, dataTables, d3, plotly)
+Django, Flask, Jinja2, React, LAMP, R Shiny, REST, SOAP, Javascript (React, dataTables, d3, plotly)

 Analysis and Visualization